QXIP/nDPI-lua/README.md

 Introduction
 ------------

-This proof-of-concept based on ndpireader.c reads a pcap file and inspects each packet using a deep packet inspection library nDPI from NTOP
+This proof-of-concept library based on ndpireader reads a pcap file and inspects each packet using a deep packet inspection library nDPI from [NTOP](http://ntop.org)

-The program consists of a library build on top nDPI.
-This library is programmed in C and it is called ```libndpilua```.
 This library is aimed to be used from a Lua program.

 The ```main.lua``` file reads a pcap file and inspects each packet.
 For each successfully associated packet and action is triggered.
 The actions are defined as Lua functions and follows this template: